NickBansal/Snake/README.md

 This exercise creates the 'Snake' game coded in Javascript.

-This game is set up using Javascript in Visual Studio Code and testing is done with Jest.
+This game is set up using Javascript in Visual Studio Code and testing is done with Jest and Enzyme.

 ## Step-by-Step
 - [x] Create a game board to play on